Gwill/cxwangyi.github.com/_posts/2014-03-29-install-and-configure-go.md

----
-layout: post
-title: "Install and Configure Go"
+# Install and Configure Go
-description: ""
-category:
-tags: []
----
-{% include JB/setup %}

 This short note is about how to install Go compiler and configure Emacs to be an IDE for Go.